 - Polish your silver!
 That is the only you can truly judge condition.
 Polishing makes the silver much more attractive to the buyer.
 If you feel the silver is not worth polishing, consider whether anyone else would want to buy it and polish it.

 - If you have a shop, a mall space, or sell at flea markets, you already know what price levels your customers expect.
 Your research should have helped you to learn the level of demand for your silver, allowing you to set a price within your usual scale.
 Price aside, damaged silver moves so slowly you should question whether it is worth spending time on it.
 On the other hand, a very desirable item might bring a higher price in a different location.

 - If you want to sell to a shop or show dealer, first polish your silver.
 Then, when you show your silver to the prospect, he or she can judge its condition.
 If you are describing it by mail or telephone, you can be accurate in your description.
 Dealers almost never buy damaged silver.
-You can approach any of the dealers in the Dealer List at my website, and you can find many other dealers by searching the Internet.
+You can find many dealers by searching the Internet.
 Be prepared to accept 10%-25% of retail value for common items in excellent condition.
 Highly desirable items may bring 40%-50% of retail.

 - To sell on the Internet, first watch the action for a while to get an idea of the rules of the game.
 If you are truly new to Internet buying and selling, buy a few inexpensive items first, both to understand the buying experience and to build some positive feedback.
 If all of this sounds like too much trouble, consider finding someone to do it for you, using the eBay Trading Assistant program for example.

 - Place a classified ad in a local paper or trading publication.

 - Send it to local auction.
 This is appropriate for sets of patterns in low demand or mixed box lots of odds and ends.